CuriBio/sdk_refactor/docs/source/gettingstarted.rst

 Jupyter Notebooks
 =================

-Jupyter is the environment that CuriBio SDK is designed to be used in.
+Jupyter is the environment that Pulse3D is designed to be used in.
 It allows creation of Python Notebooks which consist of Code Cells (also referred to as just 'cells') that contain Python code, each of which can be executed independently of others.